jerryhgladinet/docs/admin/source/chapter03.rst

 ``Tenant Manager`` > ``[Tenant]`` > ``Access Control``

 In the Admin Access Control, the cluster administrator can decide the division of work between cluster administrators and the specific tenant administrator.
-A lot of times, the cluster administrator will help setting things up.
+A lot of times, the cluster administrator will help with setting things up.
 In this case, the cluster administrator can take away some of the administrative work from the tenant administrator.

 .. note::